varshat/Action-Recognition-System/README.md

 ## Features
 LRCN Model:  the Long-term Recurrent Convolutional Network (LRCN), which combines CNN and LSTM layers in a single model.
 The Convolutional layers are used for spatial feature extraction from the frames, and the extracted spatial features are fed to LSTM layer(s) at each time-steps for temporal sequence modeling.
 This way the network learns spatiotemporal features directly in an end-to-end training, resulting in a robust model.

-Dataset: Includes a sample dataset of garden activities for training and evaluation.
+Dataset: https://www.crcv.ucf.edu/data/UCF101.php which includes a sample dataset of garden activities for training and evaluation.

 User Interface: A simple user interface for real-time monitoring and visualization of recognized activities.